bbc/ShouldIT/README.md

 # Spec Detective

-This is a BDD tool for checking and specking tests.
+This is a BDD tool for checking and specking tests against beautiful looking feature files written in MarkDown.

 ## The Feature File